mgreenig/COVIDENCE-survey/README.md

 that will be statistically analysed in the study.
 We hope to identify what types of patients are more or less likely to contract COVID-19.

 **Due to privacy considerations, no patient-level data is included in this repository**.
-However, we do include multiple data sets generated from scipts that automatically pull data from public internet resources (e.g. the BNF).
+However, we do include multiple data sets generated from scripts that automatically pull data from public internet resources (e.g. the BNF).
 Most scripts can be run without the patient-level data.

 ## Objectives